lindbrook/cholera/docs/notes/references.md

 Jonathan Hodge and Gregory Radick, eds.
 2003. *The Cambridge Companion to Darwin*.
 New York: Cambridge University Press.

+Lucy Inglis.
+2014 (2013). *Georgian London: Into the Streets*.
+New York:
+Penguin Group.

 Stephen Inwood.
 1998. *A History of London*.
 New York: Carroll & Graf Publishers.